W0nderMuffin/minimalistic-norma/README.md

 ## Installation

-Copy the folder to your themes directory in the storage folder of your Koken installation.
+Rename and copy the folder to your themes directory in the storage folder of your Koken installation.

 ## Features